How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 Inspection and engineering.
 A driveway tying into a public street usually requires a curb cut permit and sometimes a sight-line inspection.

 Apron work.
 The strip between the public sidewalk and the street is often regulated separately.
-A concrete driveway apron costs $1,530 to $4,320 per Angi's 2026 pricing data, often tightly controlled by municipal regulations.
+A concrete driveway apron costs $1,530 to $4,320 per Angi's 2026 pricing data, and the work is often tightly controlled by municipal regulations.

 Sealing.
 A new driveway should be sealed roughly 28 to 30 days after the pour, per HomeGuide's 2026 concrete sealing cost guide.
-Sealing a two-car driveway runs $575 to $1,700 professionally applied.
+Sealing a two-car driveway runs $575 to $1,700 professionally applied at $1 to $3 per square foot.
 Some contractors include the first seal in the bid; many do not.
 Ask.

 Landscaping repair.
 Excavation often damages turf, garden beds, or irrigation lines along the edges.
 Restoration is rarely included in the concrete bid.